Unsichtbare1/Guoqie/README.md

 ### UUID Retrieval

-Scrape the target player’s replay UUIDs from the replay archive.
+Scrape the target player’s replay UUIDs from amae-koromo.
 You need to explain your purpose to the administrator [@SAPikachu](https://github.com/SAPikachu) and request a token.
 The `get_uuids.py` script can be used for retrieval.

 ### Full Replay Download